 Users do not normally know, before seeing the data, which of these distributions is more relevant in their situation.
 Therefore surely there is a demand for a test or any formal rule to distinguish between situations in which the WMW test (or any other specific alternative to the \textit{t}-test) is better, and situations in which the \textit{t}-test is better, based on the observed data.
 But this problem is different from distinguishing normal from non-normal distributions, as which this is often framed, and which is what a normality test nominally addresses.
 In fact, the situation is ambiguous, and a combined procedure involving normality testing can well be competitive, see Example \ref{etwosam}.

-\begin{example} For illustration consider a two-sample situation with i.i.d. data within the two samples $i=1, 2$, and sample sizes $n_1=20,\ n_2=30$.
+\begin{example} For illustration consider the simulation of a two-sample situation with i.i.d. data within the two samples $i=1, 2$, and sample sizes $n_1=20,\ n_2=30$.
 We chose Welch's two-sample {\textit t}-test (\cite{Welch38}) as MC test, the WMW test as AU test, and the Shapiro-Wilk test (on aggregated residuals from the mean, at level 5\% as all involved tests) as MS test for defining a combined procedure.
 It might be argued that using nonparametric, resampling-based, or robust methods without MS testing could be preferable.
-Therefore we also included a permutation test of the difference between group means (\cite{Pitman37}).
+Therefore we also included a permutation test of the difference between group means (\cite{Pitman37}) run unconditionally.